api3dao/oev-docs/docs/oev/index.md

 ### OEV proceeds distribution

-To be able to update the data feed, the auction winner must pay the adequate bid amount, which they announced during the auction.
+To be able to update the data feed, the auction winner must pay the bid amount of the winning bid, which they've announced during the auction.
 In return, they get exclusive rights to capture the OEV.
 Searchers are compensated for this activity by the liquidation incentive.

-At API3, we believe those operating the protocol should be compensated much more - after all, they are the ones who created the opportunity.
+At API3, we believe that those operating the protocol should be compensated much more - after all, they are the ones who created the opportunity.
 As such, all of the bid amounts paid are distributed back to the dApp.

-The bid amount payments happen on the target chain of the protocol.
-The accumulated payment amount can be easily computed from on-chain events, so there is absolute transparency in the process.
+As the bid amount payments are made on the target chain of the protocol, the accumulated payment amount can be easily computed from on-chain events, so there is absolute transparency in the process.
 The funds are withdrawable by API3 DAO, which will be responsible for distributing the funds back to the dApps.

-## How Auctions work?
+## How do auctions work?

 API3 has delivered a specialized Order Flow Auction (OFA) that maximizes the value returned to your dApp from OEV through a sealed bid on-chain auction